Advantage Student Loan Refinance Review

 Advantage Online Reviews

 Few Advantage customer reviews are readily available on public forums.
-We included the material we found here for its value as unedited, uncensored, and unsolicited user experience.
-Note that reviews are unverified, may include inaccuracies, and may provide outdated information (about rates, bonus offers, etc.).
+We included the material we found here for its value as genuine, uncensored and unsolicited user experiences.
+Note that these reviews are unverified, may include inaccuracies, and may provide outdated information (about rates, bonus offers, etc.).
+Some comments include notes from the editor for clarity’s sake.

 “DO NOT RECOMMEND.
 If it wasn’t for me calling I wouldn’t have heard anything back, over a months time of calling them at least weekly, everyone I talked to HAD NO knowledge of my loan application.
 And there was always a new issue that I wasn’t informed about or had already previously fixed…… and it had been confirmed that the issues was fixed by an employer.
 This company is a waste of time and I do not recommend.
 It took me way over a month to receive the information that I needed and that was with my loan being “rushed” due to the issues they had made.”Elizabeth Weaver on Facebook, 9/20/2021